 It’s not awkward per se, most of the time, people just look at you strange for a few seconds and then continue with what they’re doing.
 If you’re taking pictures where people sit and stay, THEN they’ll be watching because they’re not doing anything.
 I.E. away from stay-still places like benches haha.

 You might want to be careful in case it’s TOO sunny.
 I run into this all the time when I take outside photos on a beautiful day.
 The camera will take in so much light and then I can hardly even see myself, so you might have to play with the brightness features on your camera.

-Well, I can’t think of anything else, but have fun :)posted almost 3 years ago
+Well, I can’t think of anything else, but have fun :)posted over 3 years ago

 I usually take my photos at home with a self-timer.
 If I’m out, I get my boyfriend to take it for me, if he’s willing hehe